ying-teaching/python/install-python.md

 ### MacOS

 [How to install Python on Mac OS](https://youtu.be/TgA4ObrowRg).
 Make sure that you can run `python3` from the command line.
+For advanced user, you can check the [Using Python on a Macintosh](https://docs.python.org/3/using/mac.html).

+## Install Python Packages

+Many useful Python software are avaialabe as packages/modules that can be installed using the `pip` or `pip3` commmand - they are the same.

+First, you should upgrade your `pip` using the command `python3 -m pip install --upgrade pip`.
+Use `pip --version` to check that it works and displays the current version.

+Then, use `pip install package-name` to install a Python package, replace the `package-name` with the specific package name.
+For example, if you want ot use `matplotlib` to plot a graph, use the command `pip install matplotlib` to install it.
+You may need to reload your VS Code window to use the newly installed package.